qiaoliang/mix-mcp-server/README.md

 The server provides the following functionality:

 - `get_local_current_time()`: Returns the current local time in the format "YYYY-MM-DD@HH:MM:SS"
+- `open_file_or_url_in_browser(target)`: Opens a file or URL in the default web browser
+  - Supports both local files and web URLs
+  - For URLs: Use complete URL with protocol (e.g., "https://www.google.com")
+  - For files: Use local file path (relative or absolute)
+  - Returns a message indicating the result of the operation

 To start the server:
 ```bash